• The Workplace

 • Threatening, humiliating, or intimidating actions

-• Interfering with productivity and work being completed
+• Interfering with productivity and work completion

 • Potentially verbally abusive behavior

-Have a Policy
+Consider a Policy

 To eliminate bullying without imposing a general civility code, differentiate between unreasonable bullying behavior and appropriate supervision.

-The policy should encourage employees to report bullying behavior to a neutral party, such as an ombudsperson or a designated human resources employee.
+Any policy should encourage employees to report bullying behavior to a neutral party, such as an ombudsperson or a designated human resources employee.
 Emphasize that bullying doesn’t need to be unlawful harassment for your institution to take corrective action.
 Provide an anonymous reporting option to reduce concerns of retaliation.

 Identify and Respond to Bullying